garethflowers/vscode-portable/README.md

 on the machine you run it on, so you can take it with you wherever you go.

 ## Download
-All downloads available [in the Relases section][1].
+All downloads available [in the Releases section][1].
 Visual Studio Code Portable is packaged as an online installer and complete zip file.

  [1]: https://github.com/garethflowers/vscode-portable/releases/latest